-Alexandra Perry (she/her) - Teaching Artist, Communications & Operations Coordinator
+Alexandra Perry (she/her) - Producer, Teaching Artist

 Alexandra is a visual artist and filmmaker with a Communication Design & Media Production degree from CSU Chico.
 After graduating she made her way up and through the Los Angeles Production Industry - producing, coordinating and managing for companies & networks such as Disney, A&E, Bravo, ESPN, and the NFL.
 After realizing her stronger passion for being behind the camera, she shifted focus and has grown her talents as Videographer/Photographer.
 She’s most drawn to documenting live events such as conferences, film festivals, life events & more.